Vulnerability and financial hardship are complex issues

 New Code strengthens support for those experiencing vulnerability and financial hardship

-The new Code of Practice reflects this commitment by including a new part dedicated to supporting customers experiencing vulnerability and further enhancements to its financial hardship provisions.
+The new Code of Practice reflects this commitment by including a new part dedicated to supporting customers experiencing vulnerability.
+Further enhancements have been made to financial hardship provisions, including a requirement for insurers to have information on their websites about the types of support options that may be available.
 The new Code also includes a requirement for insurers to have a policy to support people affected by family violence and new provisions about mental health.

 What is vulnerability in the context of insurance?

 The General Insurance Code of Practice recognises that a person's vulnerability may be due to range of factors, for example:

 • language barriers; and

 Financial hardship means you’re having difficulty meeting your financial obligations to your insurer.
 This could occur due to many reasons, such as:

 • you may have lost your job, or

 • you’re suffering from an illness.